How Safe Life Defense is making body armor more affordable for individuals to purchase

-Groat and a team of engineers developed the multi-threat vest, which is made with Kevlar threads, over the course of two years.
+Groat and a team developed the multi-threat vest, which is made with aramid threads, over the course of two years.
 Creating their own ballistic material instead of purchasing premanufactured Kevlar sheets significantly cuts down on the cost.

 The result is a layered fabric that provides structure and strike resistance as well as bullet resistance.
 The vests are water-resistant and machine washable, and they feature a mesh liner for breathability and reduced odor.

 Most ballistic vests are custom-fit items, which increases the time and cost of production.
 It also requires that a customer submit his or her measurements, which leaves room for error.